Hotel_APIs_featured

 Gimmonix: distribution, mapping, and rate magic

 Gimmonix is a relatively young business from Israel, founded in 2010.
-Their core product, Travolutionary works in a similar way to DHISCO Switch.
-It aggregates hotel deals from about 80 hotels with 1.4 million properties and from about 150 suppliers and then distributes them across OTAs using a single API.
+Their core product, Travolutionary, aggregates hotel deals from about 80 suppliers with 3.5 million properties and then distributes them across OTAs using a single API.
 But there are more cool features you should consider.
 Let’s briefly discuss their products:

 Travolutionary.
 Their main product is focused on distribution, but also has some additional interesting features: